gunthercox/ChatterBot/docs/adapters/index.rst

 Adapter defaults
 ----------------

-By default, ChatterBot uses the `JsonDatabaseAdapter` adapter for storage, the `ClosestMatchAdapter` for logic, the `VariableInputTypeAdapter` for input and the OutputFormatAdapter for output.
+By default, ChatterBot uses the `JsonFileStorageAdapter` adapter for storage, the `ClosestMatchAdapter` for logic, the `VariableInputTypeAdapter` for input and the OutputFormatAdapter for output.